Robin Fåhræus

 1936-1999.

-Rune Hammarling took correspondence courses in drawing and painting and went as an apprentice at restorer Alf Hedman in Gävle where he worked for 17 years.
+Rune Hammarling took correspondence courses in drawing and painting and was apprenticed to conservator Alf Hedman in Gävle, where he worked for 17 years.

-In 1981 he attended a restorer training in Copenhagen and started his own business two years later.
+In 1981 he trained as a conservator in Copenhagen and two years later started his own business.

-Hammarling has restored medieval paintings in a number of Upplandic churches and also the 1900-century paintings in Uppsala Cathedral, the University House's Aula, Carolina Rediviva, Geijersgården, as well as a number of student nations and castles in Gävle and Västerås.
+Hammarling has restored medieval paintings in a number of churches in Uppsala and also the 19th century paintings in Uppsala Cathedral, the University Hall, Carolina Rediviva, Geijersgården, as well as a number of student nations and the castles in Gävle and Västerås.

 Burial site: 0127-1201

-Image description: Rune Hammarling does restoration work in Bälinge Church, Uppland, 1989.
+Image description: Rune Hammarling doing conservation work in Bälinge church, Uppland, 1989.
 Photo: Rune Hammarling / Upplandsmuseet.
 [The image is cropped]

 Click here for an uncropped image